S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v1/workflow.md

 *Display workflow diagrams for each of your supported use cases.
 Link to the scope and architecture documents where appropriate.*

+The Data Router node and its logic are split into its three main jobs here:
+1. API Endpoint
+2. Data Routing
+3. Placement Service

 ### Uploading a file

 This BPMN diagram outlines the steps that occur when uploading an object